Expecting a new child in your family, through birth or adoption? Here are some things to keep in mind.

 - Are you adopting?
 There are many ways to add to your family through adoption, and costs vary widely among the options.
 Adopting an older child through the foster system, for example, will have a very different cost than adopting a newborn through a private placement.
 Costs also vary widely by state.
 Here’s an article (link opens in new tab) from the New York Times about three different family’s adoption journeys.

 - Tax Credits.
 How will this new bundle of joy impact your family’s taxes?
 Even if your child was born on December 31 at 11:59 pm, you may be able to claim the child as a dependent on your taxes.
-If your child has been born in or earlier than 2021, there may be special advance tax credits that impact your situation.
+If your child was born in or earlier than 2021, there may be special advance tax credits that impact your situation.
 Talk to your tax professional for details.

 These are just a few of the practical considerations I talk to my clients about when they are planning for a child, or have a newborn.